Branches and contact centre

 Business customers support

 HSBC is taking part in the government-backed business disruption loan scheme announced by the Guernsey, Isle of Man and Jersey governments.
-If you are a HSBC business customer please contact your Relationship Manager or email email@example.com for information on the support available for our eligible business customers.
+If you are an HSBC business customer please contact your Relationship Manager or email firstname.lastname@example.org for information on the support available for our eligible business customers.

 Beware of coronavirus fraud

-Some criminals are trying to exploit the coronavirus outbreak to scam the general public.
+Some criminals are trying to exploit the coronavirus outbreak to scam the public.
 Always be vigilant and remember that HSBC will never call you to generate a Secure Key code or ask you for your PIN.
 You should never share your security details with anyone else.

 Managing your accounts at home